kenthua/openshift/demo/README.md

 	data

-Browser - Create (Project View) - browse all templates
+Browser - Add to Project - browse all templates

 	mysql-ephemeral